Skip to Main Content

 Has the proposal been downsized multiple times to reduce the tax impact?

-Will some of the improvements that were eliminated from bond referendum be addressed with non-referendum funds?
+Will some of the improvements that were eliminated from the bond referendum be addressed with non-referendum funds?

 More than $5.2 million of the facility improvements that were eliminated from the bond referendum will be addressed with non-referendum funds on a pay-as-you-go basis from the Capital Improvement Fund.